vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 One of the lesser-used subdirectories in the Vim runtime directory structure is `compiler`.
-This is for files that set [`'makeprg'`][mp] and [`'errorformat'`][ef] options, so that the right [`:make`][mk] or [`:lmake`][ml] command runs for the current buffer, and so that any output or errors that program returns are correctly interpreted according to `'errorformat'` for use in the quickfix and location lists.
-These files are sourced using the [`:compiler`][cm] command.
+This is for files that set [`'makeprg'`][mp] and [`'errorformat'`][ef] options, so that the right [`:make`][mk] or [`:lmake`][ml] command runs for the current buffer, and any output or errors that program returns are correctly interpreted according to the value of `'errorformat'` for use in the quickfix and location lists.
+The files defining these two options are sourced using the [`:compiler`][cm] command.

-Vim includes some `:compiler` definitions in its included runtime files, and not just for C or C++ compilers; there’s `$VIMRUNTIME/compiler/tidy.vim` for HTML checking, and `$VIMRUNTIME/compiler/perl.vim` for Perl syntax checking, to name a couple.
-This is because there’s no particular need for the program named by `'makeprg'` to have anything to do with an actual `make` program, or a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter**, to point out bad practices that aren’t necessarily errors.
-What the `:compiler` command provides the user is an abstraction for configuring these, and switching between them cleanly.
+Vim includes some `:compiler` definitions in its runtime files, and not just for C or C++ compilers; there’s `$VIMRUNTIME/compiler/tidy.vim` for HTML checking, and `$VIMRUNTIME/compiler/perl.vim` for Perl syntax checking, to name just a couple.
+Note that there’s no particular need for the program named by `'makeprg'` to have anything to do with an actual `make` program, or a compiler for a compiled language; it can just as easily be a **syntax checker** to identify erroneous constructs, or a **linter**, to point out bad practices that aren’t necessarily errors.
+What the `:compiler` command provides for the user is an abstraction for configuring these, and switching between them cleanly.

 ### Switching between compilers

-As an example to make the usefulness of this clear, consider how we might like to specify `'makeprg'` for editing shell scripts written for GNU Bash.
+As an example to make the usefulness of this clear, consider how we might like to specify `'makeprg'` and `'errorformat'` for editing shell scripts written for GNU Bash.
 Bash can be an awkward and difficult language, and if we have to write a lot of it, ideally we’d want a linter as well as a syntax checker to let us know if we write anything potentially erroneous.

-Here are two different tools for syntax checking and linting Bash, both candidates for a new `:compiler` definition:
+Here are two different tools for syntax checking and linting Bash, and candidates for new `:compiler` definitions:

 * [`bash -n`][bn] will **check** the syntax of a shell script, to establish whether it will run at all.